lebgoodyear/VertebrateExtinctionPatterns/README.md

 5) modelling.R

 Uses GLMs (quasipoisson with log link and also negative binomial) to model relationship between number of extinctions and human population density/change.

-6) predicting.R

-Will take UN population prediction scenarios and predict number of extinctions for each scenario.
+Also takes UN population prediction scenarios and predicts number of extinctions for each scenario.